Frame a Quilted Hankie!

 I begin by stitching down the red fabric, creating the shape I want, in this case a square.
 Then I stitch the perimeter of the hankie, following the lines of the lace.
 This will also anchor the lame’ on the inside.

-On this piece, I used Cindy Needham’s Ultimate Stencil.
-When faced with a lot of white space, this IS the ultimate stencil.
+On this piece, I used Cindy Needham’s Ultimate Stencils When faced with a lot of white space, this IS the ultimate stencil.
 It is a fabulous grid system that let’s you create a unique design.
 I used a purple air erase pen to draw my lines.
-I like these pens because the lines disappear in about an hour.
+I like these pens because the lines disappear in about an hour. ***UPDATE, I now prefer blue, water soluble pens.
+I’ve had the purple pens reappear.
+The blue pen disappears best with a mix of 1 heaping teaspoon of baking soda, dissolved into 1 cup of cold water.***

 After using the grid for the straight lines, I connect the dots where I like and then start my free motion quilting in those spaces.
 I use my favorite quilting ruler to do the ditch stitching around the perimeter and then to outline my design.